A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: parameter-sensitivity Studies: Training sensitivity and policy performance

 }

 \textbf{Significance to Astrodynamics and Space-flight Mechanics}.
-Our results demonstrate that historical CDM information can be used to improve fuel efficiency in CAM guidance processes.
-This is particularly interesting when considering the number of maneuvers that mega-constellations routinely perform.
+Our results demonstrate that MDP-based maneuver guidance are a feasible approach for automating and improving the propellant efficiency of the CAM guidance process.
+This is critical when considering the increasing number of conjunction events and the expanding mega-constellations residing in LEO.
 For example, SpaceX's Starlink satellites claimed to perform about 27 maneuvers per satellite in 2024~\citep{SpaceX2024SpaceReport}.
-Clearly, if we evaluate the total consumption of thousands of satellites, halving the propellant mass per maneuver would be very beneficial, both because it would extend the satellite's lifetime and in terms of cost.
-This argument remains valid even though many satellites use low-thrust thrusters, which are much more fuel-efficient than high-thrust ones.
+Clearly, if we evaluate the total consumption of thousands of satellites, halving the propellant mass per maneuver would be very beneficial, both because it would extend the satellite's lifetime and it would save on operation and propellant costs.